CambriaSolutions/ADPQRFI-75001/SETUP.md

 You will need to open a new terminal to see the changes take effect.

-Then run the following commands to bootstrap your environment.
+Then run the following commands to bootstrap your environment with Python 3 and all development requirements.

     mkvirtualenv proto
     workon proto